vmware-tanzu/community-edition/README.md

 TCE does this by leveraging [Cluster API](https://cluster-api.sigs.k8s.io/) to provide declarative deployment and management of Kubernetes clusters.
 Kubernetes acts as the foundation in which we orchestrate workloads.
-With this foundation in place, TCE enables the installation of platform add-ons that support applications running in clusters.
+With this foundation in place, TCE enables the installation of platform packages that support applications running in clusters.

 TCE allows you to get bootstrapped by providing a set of opinionated building blocks.